cscan/vue-excel-editor/README.md

 ### Do something when user change a cell content

-You could arhieve this by placing the method in change prop
+You could achieve this by placing the method in change prop

 ```html
 <vue-excel-column field="name" label="Name" type="string" width="150px" :change="onBeforeNameChange" />